Lettuce Β· the diet plan for hungry AI

 Building your own agent?
 If it can call MCP tools, it works.
 See all connection guides.

-Drop in last month's AI agent bill.
-We apply the same input-token reduction we measured on real GitHub issues β€” no need to guess at sessions, developers, or models, because the ratio holds regardless.
+Drop in last month's agent bill.
+We apply the same input-token reduction we measured on real GitHub issues.
+The ratio holds β€” no need to guess at sessions, devs, or models.

 $/ month